Tips for Avoiding Identity Theft while Traveling

-Like ordinary idetity theft, identity thieves are specifically target certain types of personal information of travelers, including; credit and debit account numbers, Social Security number, date of birth, and driver’s license number.
-Fortunately, there are several things you can do during your travels to safeguard your personal information and ensure you aren’t amongst the next group of victims.
+Identity thieves specifically target certain types of personal information including; name, credit and debit account numbers, Social Security number, date of birth, and driver’s license number, addresses, passport numbers etc. Fortunately, there are several things you can do during your travels to safeguard your personal information and ensure you aren’t amongst the next group of victims.
 Here is a list of a few tips to consider.

 Before you leave on your trip, call and inform your bank and credit card companies you are going to be traveling.
 If possible, give them dates and destinations.
 Most institutions are happy to monitor your accounts, as they do not want to be liable for any stolen sums.